sinabehmanesh/dadjokes/README.md

-# Linux-tools
-This repo contains tools and jokes I made about my daily Linux usage!

-## Tools

-### Dadjokes
+# Dadjokes
-this tool will tell you a dad joke every time you open your terminal.
+this tool will tell you a dad joke.

-it is meant to change your mood and let you start with your scripting with a Happy face!
+it is meanto change your mood and let you start with your scripting with a Happy face!

 this is a very basic shell script looking for dad jokes by Curling this [URL](https://icanhazdadjoke.com).